Optional Practical Training

 6.)
-Bank check, money order or personal check (from a U.S. bank and your name and address must be pre-printed on it) in the amount of $380.00.
-Make check or money order payable to U.S. Citizenship and Immigration Services.
+Bank check, money order or personal check (from a U.S. bank and your name and address must be pre-printed on it) in the amount of $410.00.
+Make check or money order payable to U.S. Department of Homeland Security.
+See sample check.

 8.)
 A copy of your previous Employment Authorization Document (EAD), if any.
 If you previously engaged in OPT, you will need to submit a photocopy of your previous EAD card(s) - front and back.
 If you no longer have the card, submit a letter stating that you no longer have it.

-Once you have compiled and completed all of the appropriate forms, drop them off at the Davis International Center, 87 Prospect Avenue.
+Once you have compiled and completed all of the appropriate forms, drop them off at the Davis International Center.